littlexfish/HypixelApiTest/README.md

 # Document
     BazaarDecode bazaarDecode = new BazaarDecode(new BazaarReply(String apikey, ItemID itemid).execute());
 ItemID is a enum in the library that you can get the item in Bazaar.
-You can get product through <code>bazaarDecode</code> and do any you want to do like post to anywhere or save to other files etc.
+You can get product through <code>bazaarDecode</code> and do any you want to do, like post to anywhere or save to other files etc.